-- The adult mite is between the size of a yearling tick BIOLOGY and a seed tick and is reddish brown in color.
+BIOLOGY - The adult mite is between the size of a yearling tick and a seed tick and is reddish brown in color.
 They cling to the adult bee they are feeding on.
 They ingest small quantities of blood which weakens the bee and leave wounds for infections.
 The adult bee is only an intermediate host and and a means of transport.
 The female mite enters a brood cell shortly before it is capped.
 She lays 2 to 6 eggs on the larvae and they hatch after 24 hours.
 Complete development of the mite takes 8 to 10 days (6 to 7 for the smaller, yellowish male).
 The young mites mate in the capped cells and emerge on the adult bee.
-The females seek a brood cell again after 4 to 13 days.
-They live about 2 months in the summer and 5 to 8 months in the winter. - SPREAD Can spread through queen and bee sales.
+The months in the winter.

+SPREAD - Can spread through queen and bee sales.
 Spreads rapidly from bees in close proximity.
 (Bees meeting at water & nectar sources).
 Also, keep in mind that drones and even workers can drift from hive to hive.
-Very rapid from yards within 1.6 miles has been verified. - DETECTION The dwindling of the colony is reason to suspect mites.
-Also, watch for a low incedence of flying.
-There are several methods for detecting Varroa mites.
-The easiest are the ether roll test, sugar shake or the drone scrapping methods. - TREATMENT See medications section.
+Very rapid from yards within 1.6 miles has been verified.